bio-raum/gabi/docs/usage.md

 ### `--max_coverage` [ default = '100x']

-Performs subsampling of the read data to the specified depth.
+Performs downsampling of the read data to the specified depth.
 This is done for each sequencing platform, so if you have both Illumina and ONT reads for a given sample, each set will be downsampled separately.
+This option is set to 100x by default since we are not aware of any benefit from going deeper.
+Set to false if you do not wish to perform downsampling.

 ### `--max_contigs` [ default = 150 ]